AlexSilver9/nomad-poc/README.md

-This is a POC projet for a nomad cluster
+This is a POC project for a cluster that is managed by the Hashicorp Nomad container orchestrator.